tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Bite.** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 10 (1d8+6) piercing damage.

 #### Description
 The wolf-headed lupinal is an incomparable hunter; tracking down prey unerringly and quickly finishing them off.
 Lupinals very rarely congregate, with the sole exception of grand hunts.
-When a lupinal has found very difficult prey, they’ll often seek out other lupinals to assist them.
+When a lupinal has found very difficult prey, they'll often seek out other lupinals to assist them.

 ---